Jesus-Baena/2025-blog-digital-garden/content/00. STOCK/HUMANITARIAN AI AGENT CHAT.md

 1.0 Project Overview
 1.1 The Goal

-The goal is to launch an open-access AI chat application that any visitor can use immediately, while offering an optional registration path for users who wish to save and manage their conversation history.
+The goal was to launch an open-access AI chat application that any visitor can use immediately, while offering an optional registration path for users who wish to save and manage their conversation history.

 1.2 The Solution

 We are building a web-based chat application using a Nuxt UI Pro template.
 The application will feature a public chat interface, AI assistant selection, and an optional authentication flow that delegates to our main site, baena.ai.
 All backend interactions will be handled via a custom API layer connecting to n8n workflows and a Supabase database.